Chances are that if you’ve headed to Disney World recently, you’ve done so with a MagicBand on your wrist and your phone in your hand.

 The home screen is your hub for relevant information.
 For one, this screen is where you’ll see pop-ups and posts with updates directly from Disney.
 Make sure you turn those push notifications on so you don’t miss any important info.

 You can also check the park hours from the home screen.
 Swipe through the present hours for Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom.
 Want to see more?
 Hit “All Hours” to look at any upcoming date.

-A relatively new feature is the bus times widget.
+The home page also has the bus times widget.
 If you’ve got an active resort reservation, you might see the estimated bus waits pop up here.

 The Map Screen

 Next up, we’re headed to the map screen.
 We don’t mean to sound weird, but this might be our favorite screen in the app.
 It’s super useful.